 Wednesdays beginning September 6 ● 9:30 a.m. ● Fellowship Hall

-This mid-week women’s group will begin a new study, Nehemiah: A Heart That Can Break by Kelly Minter, on September 6.
+This mid-week women’s group is studying Nehemiah: A Heart That Can Break by Kelly Minter.
 It includes video sessions and real-life ways to put feet to your faith as it focuses on Nehemiah leaving the comfort of his Persian palace to help those in need.
 Book cost is $15 or a digital copy is available.
 Each week, the group wraps up their study with lunch and fellowship at a local restaurant.

 Women’s Fellowship Social